Win new email subscribers – use legally compliant signup forms creatively

 Speaking of benefits: use your signup form to illustrate all the benefits your newsletter holds for your recipients.
 In online shops, recipients usually expect discounts, but trends and new products are also popular.
 Likewise, readers of an online magazine or blog don’t want to miss any new articles and are happy about the occasional whitepaper.
 Crisply summarize the benefits with just a few words:

-Create signup forms online with CleverReach
+Create Signup Forms Online with CleverReach

 With CleverReach you can create signup forms (as well as unsubscribe forms) yourself with just a few clicks.
 Log into CleverReach and simply select “Forms” from the menu.
 By hitting „Add form“ you can create a new template.
 In edit mode, you can then simply drag all the elements you need into the form.
 Everything is possible: from simple signup forms that just ask for the subscriber’s email address to several check boxes that allow you to automatically segment your new subscriptions – read this post to see how it works.